Joh201/Rock-Paper-Scissors-Lizard-Spock/README.md

 <ul>
 <li> This page introduces the user to the name of the game: Rock Paper Scissors Lizard Spock </li>
 </ul>
 <ul>
-<li> The page familiarizes the user with the rules of the game and it clearly shows the user what is considered a win or a loose .</li>
+<li> The page familiarizes the user with the rules of the game and it clearly shows the user what is considered a win or a loss.</li>
 </ul>
 <ul>
 <li> This page also contains a diagramatic representation of the rules of the game inorder to further help the user understand how the game works, and to see the interactions between the five available options. </li>
 <li> It also introduces the user to the icons of the five choices of the game.</li>